jledun/pocket-recorder/README.md

 * my tablet is connected to this network and displays all my lyrics & chords (pdf files on samba share)

 Every client connected to the RPI wifi AP have access to the shared folder.

+## TODO

+* autogenerate systemd service so that it's not dependant of the installation folder and to remove my personnal PocketRecorderProject folder
+* better design
+* validate options before save to file
+* documentation : add RPI3 setup as a wifi access point
+* documentation : screenshots and user manual
+* documentation : how to share a folder on your RPI3 (to copy all files to windows easilly)

 ## Licence